 - A blanket will keep you cosy when the temperature drops.
 There’s nothing worse than feeling cold when you’re trying to sleep.
 You’ll usually be given a blanket on your flight, but you can always take your own if you have space in your carry-on luggage.
 Again, this can be used for extra support or padding to make you more comfortable.

 - Noise-cancelling headphones or earplugs will drown out all the distractions and background noise.
-Aircraft noises, overhead lockers slamming shut, screaming babies, snoring passengers are annoyances you want to eliminate for that precious sleep time.
+Aircraft noises, overhead lockers slamming shut, screaming babies, and snoring passengers are annoyances you want to eliminate for that precious sleep time.

 6. Travel socks

-Being inactive for long periods of time increases the risk of DVT (Deep Vein Thrombosis) especially during long-haul flights.
+Being inactive for long periods of time increases the risk of DVT (Deep Vein Thrombosis), especially during long-haul flights.
 Travel socks increase blood flow which prevents fluid build-up that can occur in your ankles and legs.

 My disability means I’m at risk because I can’t stand so I was advised by my GP to take an aspirin before long-haul flights to help prevent blood clots.
 I’d recommend speaking to your own GP before taking aspirin to ensure it’s safe for you to do so.